bbauska/meta-react-basics/README.md

   alt="MealsList to Counter vis siblings components." width="40%" />
 </p>
-While this coding components structure may look good, there is a bit of a problem.
+<p>While this coding components structure may look good, there is a bit of a problem.
 The counter component needs to get state information from the mealsList components, but both components are rendered by the app component.
 In other words, the mealsList and the counter components are siblings and not in a parent-child relationship.
 This brings up a question.
-How can you pass the state information from the mealsList component to the counter component as the counter component is not a child of the mealsList component?
+How can you pass the state information from the mealsList component to the counter component as the counter component is not a child of the mealsList component?</p>
  <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ w2-s17-g. mealslist to app via state component (179) ~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->